 In the garden center, generic labels make sales more difficult.
 As my customer left with her plant and care sheet, she admitted that at the moment I walked through the greenhouse and assisted her, she was ready to put the plant down and leave the store.
 If she couldn’t feel confident that she could find out what plant she had and where it should go in her house, she wasn’t going to buy it.

-Jodie MacKenn Bross, co-owner of Glenwild Garden Center in Bloomingdale, N.J., knows that a plant that’s tagged with the botanic name makes things easier on a garden center’s employees, as well.
+Jodie MacKenn Bross, co-owner of Glenwild Garden Center in Bloomingdale, New Jersey, knows that a plant that’s tagged with the botanic name makes things easier on a garden center’s employees, as well.

 “A plant labeled with a botanic name saves me from looking like an idiot,” she says.
 If a plant is new to an employee and it has a generic tag, it’s impossible to even know where to search for the pertinent information.